 Far-infrared (or THz, 25 to 300 micron wavelength) femtosecond laser methods are employed to measure photovoltaic (PV) materials spectra and photocarrier dynamics in candidate polymeric and nanolayered donor-acceptor films.
 This region of the spectrum is particularly sensitive to detailed structural and environmental properties as well as charge migration in PV materials.
-Ultra time-resolved THz spectroscopy (TRTS) is employed to directly monitor initially generated excitons, electron-hole separation, recombination and free carrier dynamics in novel photovoltaic nanofilms.
+Ultrafast time-resolved THz spectroscopy (TRTS) is employed to directly monitor initially generated excitons, electron-hole separation, recombination and free carrier dynamics in novel photovoltaic nanofilms.
 Development of this non-contact methodology is directly relevant to comparing conductivity in the active donor-acceptor layer and carrier recombination that directly affect solar cell efficiencies without examing actual PV devices.

-Schematic of UV pump, THz probe optical detection scheme used to monitor photogenerated carriers in polymeric thin films (ca. 200 microns) of P3HT (spin cast, AC) and its analog PBTTT.
+Schematic of UV pump, THz probe optical detection scheme used to monitor photogenerated carriers in polymeric thin films (ca. 200 microns) of P3HT (spin cast, AC) and its structurally constrained analog PBTTT.
 The time-dependent dynamical behavior of highly mobile carriers in these films are shown on the right.

 Lead Organizational Unit:pml

 Dr. Joseph S. Melinger, NRL